 Ever wonder why generating momentum in the local church seems harder than ever for most leaders?

-You’re not alone; the conversation about momentum and shifting attendance trends is happening at every level of church, including some of the largest and fastest growing churches in North America.
+You’re not alone.
+The conversation about momentum and shifting attendance trends is happening at every level of the church, including some of the largest and fastest-growing churches in North America.

-Even in communities that are home to growing churches, the overall percentage of the population that attends church continues to drop, especially among under 30s.
+Even in communities that are home to growing churches, the overall percentage of the population that attends church continues to drop, especially among those under 30.